 Wellbeing Wellington has become involved with the Oasis Network, which has established a halfway house for men who have nowhere to go upon leaving a mental health facility.
 The group have recently made 17 quilts for this home.
 These unsolicited gifts from strangers have surprised and delighted the folk of Oasis who did not at first realise that the quilts were free.
 Their gratitude is a sad indication of how mental health is a “cinderella”.
 The quilts are a bright spot in more ways than one, doing much to beautify and personalise the house, so that it can become a home.

-A 2018 initiative is to make mortuary trolley quilts for Wellington Hospital.
+A 2018 initiative is to make Te Wai Bereavement quilts for Wellington Hospital.
 The quilts are used to drape over the mortuary trolley when transporting a deceased loved one from a ward to the mortuary.
 It is comforting and respectful for the family to have a soft, pretty quilt wrapping the metal trolley.
-We are aiming to produce one quilt for each ward of Wellington Hospital by the middle of this year.
+The Guild had a big push to produce one quilt for each ward of Wellington Hospital by the middle of this year.
+Images are here